castle-engine/castle-engine/tools/build-tool/data/android/integrated-services/admob/README.md

 | wsInvalidRequest | ERROR_CODE_INVALID_REQUEST | Invalid Request - bad Unit ID for example. |
 | wsApplicationReinitialized | - | Java application was killed, but native code survived, while waiting for ad to finish. |

+## Debug

+If you have any problems with the admob service or want more logs, change the value of the `ServiceAdMob.debug` from `false` to `true`.
+Service source file is located in:
+`tools/build-tool/data/android/integrated-services/admob/app/src/main/java/net/sourceforge/castleengine/ServiceAdMob.java`